 John would often perform with the children, and they grew into a strong musical unit with a tight harmonic blend.
 They enjoyed singing songs from groups like the Martins, whom they greatly admired.
 According to Sandy, the genesis of the Hagees was such a natural thing that they didn’t even consider performing under a name at first.
 Speaking of her father, Sandy fondly remembers, “…he would say, ‘And before the morning message, the children and I are gonna sing this,’ like he was back in that one-room church.
 It was just what we did and what we had always done.”

 Then Todd Payne, son of the Cathedral Quartet’s Glen Payne, called the family.
 He had seen them sing during a televised church service and urged them to make a record, which they did under the tutelage of Southern Gospel great Ben Speer, marking the official beginning of the Hagees as a professional entity.
 Thereafter, they had the great pleasure of working with Lari Goss and Roger Talley, and have now recorded several successful albums, including Stand, We Believe and Best of the Hagees.
+Since their humble beginnings God has continued to bless their ministry with the release of their latest album, LOVE in June 2014, debuting at #2 on the Southern Gospel charts and with a Dove Award nomination that same year for “Christmas Album of the year” for the widely popular Christmas album.

 Even as they have experienced the Lord’s blessings through success in music and ministry, the Hagees maintain their devotion to the original calling and purpose that their father and grandfathers set so many years ago—to point others to the saving grace of Jesus.